HMS-Core/hms-analytics-demo-android/README.md

 <img src="https://github.com/HMS-Core/hms-ananlytics-demo-android/blob/master/images/screen_0.PNG" width=250 title="ID Photo DIY" div align=center border=5>

-Click the button TRUE or FALSE to answer the question; Click the NEXT, show the next question; Click POST SCORE, log the score user got.
-All the infomations will be upload to Hianalytics Console, and you can see these infomations in real time using Debug View.
+Click TRUE or FALSE to answer the question; Click NEXT to show the next question; Click POST SCORE, log the score user got.
+All the information will be uploaded to the Hianalytics Console, and you can see these information in real time using Debug View.

 Click button SETTINGS:

 <img src="https://github.com/HMS-Core/hms-ananlytics-demo-android/blob/master/images/screen_1.PNG" width=250 title="ID Photo DIY" div align=center border=5>

-You will be asked what your favorite sport is.
-This choice will be logged to Hianalytics as a User Property.
+When you click SETTINGS, you will be asked for your favorite sport.
+Your choice will be logged by Hianalytics as a user attribute.

 ##  License
 HmsAnalyticsKitDemo is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).